divyansh-verloop/tmux-config/README.md

 Make sure to install TPM first.
 Just copy the below command to install TPM in your system.
 `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`

+### Credits
+Most of the config is adapted from https://github.com/dreamsofcode-io/tmux